Katembo1/genai/WALKTHROUGH.md

 - When the frontend runs you will see console logs and a http URL.
 That UI is the demonstration surface.
 - Project docs listed above are plain markdown files.
 If you have a docs generator in your workflow (Sphinx, MkDocs, or similar), generated HTML may be located elsewhere — search the repo for `docs/_build` or similar.

-## Video walkthrough

-If you recorded a video walkthrough, add the public URL here and update the top of `README.md` with the link.

 ## Next steps (suggested)